 Cheas draws the logical conclusion that "it is thus better to be a little bit less ambitious (i.e., not try to cover everything; recognize our own limits) and try to do a good job covering those fields that we are more familiar with.
-And simultaneously be open to the work of others; try to learn how our work could contribute to theirs', and vice versa, in order to broaden and deepen everybody's understanding matter."11K</author></authors></ of the contributors> < titles> < title> Interdisciplinarity should not lead to superficiality (accessed February 2021 We argue that it is good to be ambitious, but do not to try to know everything yourself and then produce work that is more superficial.
+And simultaneously be open to the work of others; try to learn how our work could contribute to theirs', and vice versa, in order to broaden and deepen everybody's understanding of the matter."11 We argue that it is good to be ambitious, but do not to try to know everything yourself and then produce work that is more superficial.
 Interdisciplinarity research works best through team of experts experienced in different disciplines bringing multiple factors essential to the success of interdisciplinary work.12